sfinnie/helloLSP/readme.md

 * the `id` is used to correlate the response with the request.
 The user might, for example, have changed their mind and started typing again, in which case the editor needs to know it can discard the response.
 * the `result` contains the response to the request.
 It says:
-  * The definition of the symbol in the request is contained in the `uri`.
+  * The definition of the symbol referred to in the request is contained in the file specified by the `uri`.
 Note it's a different file to the uri in the request.
   * The `start` and `end` define the line & column positions that delimit the definition.
 For example, this could be the first and last characters of the name of the function being referenced.

 It's entirely up to the server to decide what constitutes the definition.
 Note, again, the use of line and column to define position.